nosdav/spec/README.md

 ## Identity

 Provisioning of identity and new accounts is outside the scope of this specification.
 However, it is assumed that users are on the Nostr network.

-A recommended strategy for a NosDAV provider is to use per-user storage in the form of '/nostr-id/', where 'nostr-id' is the Nostr public key
+NosDAV can operate in two ways: single-user mode and multi-user mode.
+In multi-user mode, it might be helpful to provide each user with their own storage space, which is linked to their distinct public key (also known as Nostr-Id).
+This way, each user's data remains separate and secure.
+On the other hand, in single-user mode, there is no need for an additional directory, as only one user is utilizing the system.

 - see also [NAV-01](https://nosdav.com/navs/01.html)

 ## HTTP Verbs